 Equal pay for workers with disabilities.
 LD 1874, An Act To Amend the Laws Governing the Subminimum Wage.
 Sponsor: Rep. Ryan Fecteau (D-Biddeford).

 This bill would repeal a state law that allows employers in Maine to pay workers with disabilities less than minimum wage.
 Under the Federal Labor Standards Act, employers can seek waivers to pay some workers with disabilities less than minimum wage.
 A bill passed by the House in July 2019 would end subminimum wage for workers with disabilities, but the Senate has not taken it up.
 According to the Maine Department of Labor, 33.2% of Mainers with disabilities work, with a median income of $18,434, significantly lower than the national average.
 Although no employers in Maine currently take advantage of the subminimum wage allowance for workers with disabilities, the law was used as recently as 2017 to pay workers as little as $2 an hour.
 LD 1874 would prevent the practice in the future.
 If passed, Maine would become the fifth state to ban subminimum wage for workers with disabilities and dozens more are considering similar legislation.
-A similar bill
+A similar bill failed in the Legislature in 2015.
+The Committee on Labor and Housing held a public hearing Jan.
+22 (read the testimony).
+The committee voted the bill ought to pass as amended.

 PASSED: This bill is now law!
-See how your legislator voted
+See how your legislator voted.

 Ban on pelvic examinations without consent.
 LD, 1948, An Act To Prohibit, Except in Emergency Situations, the Performance without Consent of Pelvic Examinations on Unconscious or Anesthetized Patients.
 Sponsor: Rep. Vicki Doudera (D-Camden).